Einstein's Theory of Relativity

 decided

-help of a strong rope attached to a group of stars at the center of our
+strong rope attached to a group of stars at the center of our

 galaxy.
-The force produced by the rope will generate energy at the
+The force produced by the rope will generate energy at

-velocity for a stable orbit around the Sun.
+desired velocity for a stable orbit around the Sun.

 Knowing